We may earn affiliate commissions for the recommended products. Learn more.

 Linux

-The app is available in three forms: DEB packages, RPM packages, and a bash script.
-I find this to be an excellent selection, as it covers the most popular distributions and provides an alternative if your distribution is not supported with these packages.
+The app is offered in three formats: DEB packages, RPM packages, and a bash script.
+I find this to be an excellent selection, as it covers the most popular distributions and provides an alternative if your distribution is not supported by these packages.

 astrill linux app

-I managed to set up the app quite easily.
-It also had the same UI and available settings as the Windows app.
+I was able to set up the app easily..
+It also has the same UI and available settings as the Windows app.
 I did not find any issues with the OpenVPN connections with this version of the app.

 Android